Larbino1/camfranka/readme.md

 cmake --build . --target instrument_impedance_control

+# Before running

+The user profile on the compute must be part of the 'realtime' group to allow realtime programs.

+This can be done with:
+sudo useradd <user> realtime

+where <user> is replaced with your username.

+Otherwise you will get a libfranka error "libfranka: unable to set realtime scheduling: Operation not permitted"

 # Building for the Franka Panda (Freja)

 The franka panda needs a different version of libfranka.
 First, navigate to the folder camfranka/submodules/libfranka